-Seminar for guided inquiry to develop research or project proposal.
-Emphasis on refining a research or project topic, exploring literature and methodology related to topic and developing a plan for completion of thesis project.
+Seminar for guided inquiry to develop project or research proposal.
+Emphasis on refining a project or research topic, exploring literature and methodology related to topic and developing a plan for completion of project or thesis.
 Prerequisite: OCT 710.

 OCT 795 Thesis Project